cityofaustin/techstack/.github/ISSUE_TEMPLATE/handoff_checklist.md

 ---
 name: Dev handoff checklist
 about: What to consider when writing acceptance criteria for new content types and larger feature sets
+title: ''
+labels: ''
+assignees: ''

 ---

 Visual design
 - [ ] Mocks for all breakpoints
   - [ ] [Desktop](paste URL here)